Cruise diary: our 15 night winter sun cruise in the Caribbean…without kids!

 Entrance to the gardens costs $2US or $6US per person with a guide.
 We wandered on our own and spent 45 minutes in this peaceful and beautiful hillside garden.

 In the afternoon we returned to Azura for a few hours in The Retreat, which we had booked on five days during our cruise.
-You can read my separate post coming soon about The Retreat and whether it’s worth paying for this adults only sun deck on P&O ships.
+You can read my separate post about The Retreat on P&O Cruises and whether it’s worth paying for this adults only sun deck on P&O ships.

 Dining in Sindhu